 (Please notice: it’s not suggest, recommend, urge.
 It’s command.)

 God is Love is the nature of the universe in which we live.
 It is our nature, every single one of us.
 God is Love is the frequency of life.
 God is Love is an aspect, a determining factor of everything we do, every breath we take, every bite we swallow, every word we speak.
+Just so, the L in the word Love is capitalized.
+This is not the love of “I love peanut butter” or even the love of “I love my job,” although yes, that is part of it because with a capital L, Love includes all there is, ever was, every will be.

+God is Love is cosmic.
+God is Love is God’s favorite nickname.
 Think of God is Love not as a phrase but as a single word describing a context, a circumstance, an atmosphere.
 A word for what we are, where we are, why we are.
 As you may have noticed elsewhere on TZF, I like the phrase what is.
 It‘s simple but infinitely inclusive.
 God is Love is What is.

 Or try this: Imagine a book on a library shelf, an infinite biography of your life that includes every word, every event, every thought, every vein, every muscle, every cell, every whoever and whatever and wherever, since your birth and onward, in all directions past, present, future, and beyond time, and the book’s title is God is Love — The Life of (your name).
-And that’s just a hint of it.
+And that’s just a hint of it. …

-While we are on this subject together, please consider this.
+… While we are on this subject together, please consider this.
 From what I have observed and experienced, for a beginning seeker acting on this stuff outwardly, publicly, too soon risks empowering the ego — the “I-thought” — and feeding the traits of self-centeredness within us: envy, resentment, pride, self-importance or, in a word, avoiding relationship.
 While our spiritual consideration is an idea, a goal, but not yet an accomplishent, a perceived reality, patience is urged.
 So, yes, we must be willing to ingest it — even with enthusiasm, but at the same time, initially we need to allow ourselves time and quiet to digest it.
 Walk, don’t run.
 In the beginning, the ego will be confused and threatened by our taking God seriously.
-I expect that’s normal and natural.
 The ego’s reaction will be “Who’s this god person?
 I thought that was my area!”
 It will try to interfere by reminding us, each of us, of its self-perceived importance.
 It needs to be taught, it wants to be taught, guided into its true form and purpose.
-It has just “forgotten” that.
+It has just developed bad habits.
 And we must undo that, repair it, you and I, each of us.
 Like a parent.
 Firm, but kind.
 Raising ourselves, our ego, from childhood to adulthood.
 Anger and hatred are not teaching devices.
 Genuine considerate commitment is wanted.
 Each of us — you and I — must frequently remind ourselves of God’s Presence in the process, by our side and on our side … until we may not fully know it, but at least we no longer doubt it.
 Call on God.
 She will help.
 This is Her Area.
-If we promise Her that we are undertaking this with love, we will eventually observe the ego’s inherent generosity blossom … and what a difference that will make!
+If we promise Her that we are undertaking this with love, we will eventually observe the ego’s inherent generosity blossom, and what a difference that will make!
 A healthy ego is a dependable servant.

 A simple practice